PowerShell/platyPS/docs/Update-MarkdownHelp.md

 ```

 ### -LogAppend
-Indicates that this cmdlet appends information to the log instead overwriting it.
+Don't overwrite log file, instead append to it.

 ```yaml